aldin-alagic/freya/README.md

 ```cd Freya```
 Then run the application with:
 ```npm start```
 This will run the app in the development mode.
-After that Freya will be availlable in all its beauty on http://localhost:3000/
+After that Freya will appear in all its beauty on http://localhost:3000/.

 ## Tests